Lana Popham

-Lana Popham is Canadian politician representing the riding of Saanich South in the Legislature of British Columbia who has been the Minister of Tourism, Arts, Culture and Sport since 2022.
-She was first elected in 2009 provincial general election to the 39th Parliament and then re-elected in 2013, 2017 and 2020 to the 40th, 41st and 42nd Parliaments.
+Lana Popham is a Canadian politician representing the riding of Saanich South in the Legislature of British Columbia.
+As a member of the British Columbia New Democratic Party (BC NDP), she has served in the Executive Council since 2017, currently as the Minister of Agriculture, having been reappointed to the position after having been Minister of Tourism, Arts, Culture and Sport.
+She was first elected in the 2009 provincial general election to the 39th Parliament and then re-elected in 2013, 2017, 2020 and 2024 British Columbia general election to the 40th, 41st,42nd and 43rd Parliaments.

-As a member of the British Columbia New Democratic Party, she was part of the official opposition to the governing BC Liberal Party until 2017 when the NDP formed the government and she became the Minister of Agriculture.
-As minister, she led the adoption of two bills, both of which amended the Agricultural Land Commission Act (Bills 15 and 52), and an order in council that began the phasing out of mink farming.
+As the Minister of Agriculture, Food and Fisheries from 2017 to 2022, she led the adoption of two bills, both of which amended the Agricultural Land Commission Act (Bills 15 and 52), and an order-in-council that began the phasing out of mink farming.

-While in opposition, she served predominately as the critic on agricultural issues and introduced two private members bills: the British Columbia Local Food Act and the Prevention of Cruelty to Animals (Mink Farms) Amendment Act.
+While in opposition, she served predominantly as the critic on agricultural issues and introduced two private members bills: the British Columbia Local Food Act and the Prevention of Cruelty to Animals (Mink Farms) Amendment Act.
 Prior to her election, Popham owned and operated the organic grape orchard, Barking Dog Vineyard, on Vancouver Island.